shayanalibhatti/Predicting_Bike_Share_Demand_with_LSTM/README.md

 Following are the observations:

-1) Figure 1.3 shows that most of the "cnt" values fall between 40 to 280 however there are a lot of outliers too.
+1) Following figure shows that most of the "cnt" values fall between 40 to 280 however there are a lot of outliers too.

 ![cnt_pic](https://user-images.githubusercontent.com/41015749/72564323-78faef00-387d-11ea-8ca4-48449985477c.jpg)

-2) Figure 1.4 shows that January had least amount of bike share whereas in summer season bike share was high.
+2) Following figure shows that January had least amount of bike share whereas in summer season bike share was high.

 ![cnt_months_pic](https://user-images.githubusercontent.com/41015749/72565102-29b5be00-387f-11ea-8e97-1bb52e22f719.jpg)

-3) Figure 1.5 shows that when weather was clear bike share was maximum, when misty, it was less, when light snow it was lesser and when heavy rain, it was least.
+3) Following figure shows that when weather was clear bike share was maximum, when misty, it was less, when light snow it was lesser and when heavy rain, it was least.

 ![cnt_weather_pic](https://user-images.githubusercontent.com/41015749/72564059-f5d99900-387c-11ea-9b61-bc7423dee720.jpg)

-4) Figure 1.6 shows that on weekends, bike share was less compared to weekdays.
+4) Following figure shows that on weekends, bike share was less compared to weekdays.

 ![cnt_working_day_pic](https://user-images.githubusercontent.com/41015749/72565258-76999480-387f-11ea-8596-bba02f062b2b.jpg)

-5) Figure 1.7 shows that bike share is high from 7 to 9 am then from 4 to 8pm which makes sense as 7 to 9am and 4 to 8pm are school/office going and leaving time respectively.
+5) Following figure shows that bike share is high from 7 to 9 am then from 4 to 8pm which makes sense as 7 to 9am and 4 to 8pm are school/office going and leaving time respectively.

 ![cnt_hours_pic](https://user-images.githubusercontent.com/41015749/72564149-26213780-387d-11ea-8c4d-ec3746d2d817.jpg)

-6) Figure 1.8 shows that the higher the temperature, the higher the bike share.
+6) Following figure shows that the higher the temperature, the higher the bike share.
 Colder temperatures mean less bike share.

 ![cnt_temperature_pic](https://user-images.githubusercontent.com/41015749/72564171-333e2680-387d-11ea-9f2e-82b3212fb1c6.jpg)